'I would encourage a conversation' – Eddie Howe set for talks with sidelined Newcastle United player

-Matty Longstaff could return to Newcastle United next month – and being left out in the cold at Aberdeen.
+Matty Longstaff could return to Newcastle United next month – after being left out in the cold at Aberdeen.

 The midfielder – who made a spectacular first-team breakthrough during Steve Bruce’s first season at the club – has only made five appearances for loan club Aberdeen so far this season.